FelixStumvoll/AnimatedFigures/README.md

 ![FigureA](doc/images/figure_a.png)

+For this figure three animations are defined, moving from left to right, rotating and toggling isFilled for every circle.

 #### Figure B

 `FigureB` consists of 4 circle in the colors red, blue, green and yellow aligned in a diamond.

 ![FigureB](doc/images/figure_b.png)

+This figure is displayed twice once with two animations resizing and toggling of isFilled and once resizing and rotating.

 ### Decorators